FAIRChemistry/md-models/docs/src/syntax/property_options.md

 ## Semantic Options

-The following options are used to define how the property should be represented in different formats.
+The following options are used to define semantic annotations.
 Read more about semantic annotations in the [Semantics](./semantics.md) section.

 | Option | Description                                         | Example               |
 | ------ | --------------------------------------------------- | --------------------- |